Phi Sigma Nu

 Phi Sigma Nu (ΦΣΝ) is the oldest and largest Native American fraternity in the United States.
 It was founded in 1996 in North Carolina.

 History

-Phi Sigma Nu is a Native American fraternity founded on February 13, 1996 at the University of North Carolina at Pembroke.
+Phi Sigma Nu is a Native American fraternity founded on February 13, 1996 as a student organization at the University of North Carolina at Pembroke.
+Its founding fathers and their tribal affiliations are Tony Carter (Lumbee), Earl Evans (Haliwa-Saponi), Clarence “Bo” Goins II (Lumbee), Chad Hedgepeth (Haliwa-Saponi), Sandon Jacobs (Waccamaw Siouan), Greg Richardson (Haliwa-Saponi), Marty Richardson (Haliwa-Saponi), and James Worriax (Lumbee).

+Phi Sigma Nu was recognized as a Greek letter fraternity on February 3, 1997.
 It is the first national Native American Indian fraternity to be formed in the United States.
 The fraternity uses no alcohol in its ceremonies or initiation, as these ceremonies are viewed as a purifying processes.

-The Mission Statement of Phi Sigma Nu is:We, the Brothers of Phi Sigma Nu, empower Native Men to collectively engage in academic, social, cultural and physical realms to promote and inspire growth in tribal families, tribal communities, the United States of America and the world at large.

-The fraternity is governed by a National Chief Council, an elected body of national officers presided over by a Chief President.
-The current Chief President is Dr. Lawrence T. Locklear.
+As of August 29, 2020, the fraternity reports it has more than 400 brothers representing more than 55 tribes.
 The fraternity is recognized by the Association of Fraternity/Sorority Advisors.

-As of August 29, 2020, the Fraternity reports it has more than 400 brothers representing more than 55 tribes.